Create a Killer Resume and Cover Letter

 Contact Information

-This is the easy part.
-And it should be easy to find.
-Your Contact Information always goes at the top of your resume and your name and title should be predominant on the page.
+This is the easy part, and it should be easy to find.
+Your contact information always goes at the top of your resume, and your name and title should be prominent on the page.

 Skills

-What are you good at and why should someone hire you?
-You should list the skills that will help market your strengths.
-Figuring out which of those skills you should include can be challenging.
-Start by identifying two of the biggest (and proudest) projects you’ve worked on in your career.
-Then think about the biggest challenges you faced during those projects.
+What are you good at, and why should someone hire you?
+You should list the skills that will help market your strengths—figuring out which of those skills you should include can be challenging.
+Start by identifying two of the biggest (and proudest) projects you’ve worked on.
+Then, think about the biggest challenges you faced during those projects.

 What did you have to do to overcome those challenges?
 What steps did you take to overcome those obstacles?